sualehalam/Wehealth-webscraping-project/README.md

 ## State Data

-We were given CSV files with health department websites for each state:
+We were given CSV files with health department websites for each 50 states:
-- California: 58 counties in `data/state_websites/us-ca.csv`
+- California: 58 counties in `data/websites/us-ca.csv`
-- Oregon: 36 counties in `data/state_websites/us-or.csv`
+- Oregon: 36 counties in `data/websites/us-or.csv`
-- Texas: 254 counties in `data/state_websites/us-tx.csv`
+- Texas: 254 counties in `data/websites/us-tx.csv`

 ## Categories and Tags